My name is Ray Lihou, I founded NQ Enable in 2017 as a NDIS Provider.

 One of these new programs was the Family Support Program and soon after graduating I joined the FSP team as a Facilitator.
 The work was fulfilling, providing case management to families and there was some discretionary funds we could use to make a difference.
 Supports were flexible and intended to help the family member with disabilities to remain at home.
 Although we could be innovative, it limited peoples choice of moving out and living independently.

-So by 2014, the Family Support Program had transitioned into Case Management.
+By 2014, the Family Support Program had transitioned into Case Management.
 I still had a few of my FSP families, but many transitioned out of the program into other supports, and some even found greater independence.
 I started getting new clients, with more complex disabilities and life issues, some considered as being a social risk and almost all had no informal supports.
-Again it was time to learn new skills and ways of working.
+Again it was time to learn new skills.
 It was classic case management, intensely person centred engaging across multiple government agencies and therapy services.

 It was very intense and stimulating work, but I still had a sense of frustration from working within the limitations of a government system.
 I needed something new, something which allowed the flexibility to do the work I enjoyed and where I could make a difference.